buhrmi/buhrmi/README.md

 ### [Inertia X](https://github.com/buhrmi/inertiax)

-Positioned as an alternative to Hotwire, Inertia X is a fork of Inertia with additional features.
+Inspired by Hotwire's Turbo Frames, Inertia X is a fork of Inertia that implements the `<Frame>` component.

 ### [LiveStores](https://github.com/buhrmi/livestores)